nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 This port gives you a py-board-like experience using the BlackPill created by WeAct Studio.

 There are 2 major versions of the BlackPills, they differ only in terms of crystal speed.
 A total of 6 versions of Firmware are provided, 3 for the 8MHz crystal version and 3 for the regular 25MHz crystal version.
 They differ only in the SPI flash size (0MB, 8MB and 16MB).
-All of them can be found in the `firmware` folder and they come in `.dfu` and `.hex` format.
+All of them can be found in the `firmware` folder and they come in both `.dfu` and `.hex` format.
 You can also define your own SPI flash size as described in the `How to build` section.

 The 8MHz version has the advantage to be more stable in terms of dfu-bootloader connectivity, as it tolerates a bigger margin of errors caused by ambient temperature.